Narigo/vertx-sockjs-reconnect/README.md

 vertx-sockjs-reconnect
 ======================

-Just a small test for reconnecting SockJS clients with vertx
+Just a small test for reconnecting SockJS clients with Vert.x 1.3.1.final.